UchidaMizuki/jpgrid/README.en.md

-jpgrid is an R package for using the JIS (Japan Industrial Standard) X 0410 ‘[Grid Square Code](https://www.jisc.go.jp/app/jis/general/GnrJISNumberNameSearchList?show&jisStdNo=X0410)’.
-Grid Square Codes are square-like regional divisions set up for all regions of Japan based on longitude and latitude.
+jpgrid is an R package for using the JIS (Japan Industrial Standard) X 0410 ‘[Grid Square Code](https://www.jisc.go.jp/app/jis/general/GnrJISNumberNameSearchList?show&jisStdNo=X0410)’. grid square codes are square-like regional divisions set up for all regions of Japan based on longitude and latitude.
 For more information, please check [the Statistics Bureau of Japan page](https://www.stat.go.jp/data/mesh/pdf/gaiyo1.pdf).